AAA1459/SkinModHelper/docs/guide/skinconfig/HairConfig.md

    * Example path: `../Gameplay/[target sprites's directory]/skinConfig/HairConfig.yaml`
 4. Copy the fields you need and specify their values in `HairConfig.yaml`
    * For fields details, refer below.

 ---
+### CustomHair
+if you want to add custom bangs and hair. just put the `bangs00~02` and `hair00` etc textures in the sprites directory. they will work

+You can also add more `hair01`, `hair02` on this basis.
+They will be displayed together with `bangs01`, etc.

+If you want something more advanced, You can set independent textures for specific segments of hair.
+<br>e.g `hair00_3` as the _third_ segment. `hair00_-1` as the _one to last_ segment.

+(No need to operate the config file but still write it here)

+---
 ### HairAttrWithDashes